hdclearman/My-portfolio/README.md

 # My-portfolio

-This is amy proessional portfolio
+This is my proessional portfolio